-WHEN: Order is completed
+When: Order is completed

-IF: Customer lifetime spending exceeds $5000,
+If: Customer lifetime spending exceeds $5000,

-THEN: Atom8 will automatically add Upgrade customer tier to Gold
+- Add Upgrade customer tier to Gold

-AND: Send Thank-you email to customers
+- Send Thank-you email to customers

-THEN: It can also wait for 24 hours
+Delay: It can also wait for 24 hours

-THEN: Send a welcome offer email to new gold customers
+Then: Send a welcome offer email to new gold customers

 5. Send personalized offers